ShubhamSingh1112/StoreofGames/README.md

 start your localhost and go to phpmyadmin and make a database with the database name given in files.
 Import the tables from the database.
 Refresh your localhost.

+This app will be remade in HTML, CSS, JSON and Vanilla Javascript.